esmarlint/CorePagination/README.md

 ## License

-CorePagination is licensed under the [MIT License](LICENSE).
+CorePagination is licensed under the [Apache License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.